 by TG Hyde

-In this collection, TG Hyde has put together six unconnected and seemingly disconnected stories.
+In this collection, Glenn Hyde has put together six unconnected and seemingly disconnected stories.
 Be prepared for the unexpected, the surprising and the bewildering.
 From dark and gloomy to humorous and quirky, one thing links them – his unwavering awareness of the human condition in its many and varied forms.
 No judging, no moralising.
 Just observing, accepting. and sometimes imagining

 Learning Something Every Day